 the wall clock time taken,

-and whether or not a proof or model was output.
+and whether or not a solution (proof or model) was output.

-The systems are ranked in the competition divisions, from the performance data.
+The systems are ranked in the competition divisions according to the

-of problems solved with an acceptable proof/model output.
+number of problems solved with an acceptable solution output.

-The competition panel decides whether or not the systems' proofs and models are
+The competition panel decides whether or not the systems' solutions are

 The criteria include:

-In addition to the ranking criteria, other measures are made and presented
+In addition to the ranking criteria, three other measures are presented

 in the results: